 Moving your joint mortgage into just one name can provide the same financial break as selling up while keeping ownership of your existing home.

-However there are several obstacles to overcome, and if there is some dispute over the value of the property or the level of equity owed to your partner you could find yourself in court to negotiate a settlement.
+If there is some dispute over the value of the property or the level of equity owed to your partner you could end up in court to negotiate a settlement.

-If you are facing a divorce while your joint home is in negative equity then your options are likely to be restricted due to your inability to sell the home to pay off the mortgage in full.
+If you get divorced while your joint home is in negative equity, it can be difficult to sell the home and pay off the mortgage in full.

-Each of these solutions can appeal to separating couples in different circumstances, for example if there are no children involved then selling the property and cutting your losses may prove the best option.
+The right solution for you depends on your circumstances.
+For example, if there are no children involved then selling the property and cutting your losses may prove the best option.

-However, if your property is the family home then either you or your partner may want to continue living there to reduce the impact of the divorce on your children.
+But if your property is the family home, either you or your partner may want to continue living there to reduce the impact of the divorce on your children.

-Whatever option you are considering, you should seek independent advice on your circumstances; you could use a solicitor or there are several charities and other organisations that can explain what you will need to do and point you in the direction of legal advice if required.
-Contact Relate or Citizens Advice for help and advice.
+Whatever option you are considering, you should seek independent advice.
+You could use a solicitor or there are several charities and other organisations that can explain what you will need to do and point you in the direction of legal advice if required.
+Contact Relate or Citizens Advice for help.

 You could also discuss your financial options with an independent financial adviser; here is a look at how to find one you can trust.